benwilhelm/311/README.md

 This is an application to allow Chicago residents to report instances of miscommunication (or lack of communication) on the part of multiple city services when attempting to address a 311 issue.

+The app can currently be found at http://chicago311woes.herokuapp.com

 ## Requirements

 * [node.js and npm](http://nodejs.org)